Sharing Your IDE Settings

 This is useful if you are using several PyCharm installations, or want to implement the same settings among your team members or company-wide.

-Before you start working with Settings Repository, make sure that Settings Repository plugin is enabled.
-The plugin is bundled with PyCharm and activated by default.
-If it is not, enable the plugin as described in the section Enabling and Disabling Plugins.
+Before you start working with Settings Repository, make sure that the Settings Repository plugin is enabled.
+The plugin is bundled with PyCharm and is activated by default.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 Configuring settings repository